 The rest of the characters fare little better – there are some awfully mawkish scenes regarding the princess’s sexual awakening and infatuation with Conan.
 Both Tracey Walter and Mako give embarrassing performances.
 The one good aspect of the film is the presence of singer Grace Jones in one of the handful of film appearances she made in the mid-80s.
 Grace Jones is not a particularly good actress but whenever she is on screen projects a raw savagery – she is like a wild animal that needs to be caged.
 Although the filmmakers, as though seemingly somewhat daunted by such a strong female presence, have to dumb her down with a sexist scene where she screams at the sight of a mouse.

-After Conan the Destroyer, a third Conan film was toyed with for a number of years, before eventually emerging as the dismal Conan the Barbarian (2011) starring Jason Momoa.
+After Conan the Destroyer, a third Conan film was toyed with for a number of years but never emerged.
+There was eventually the dismal Conan the Barbarian (2011) starring Jason Momoa.
 Other Conan works include Conan the Adventurer (1992) and Conan and the Young Warriors (1994), two animated tv series that reduced Conan to a teenage adventurer; and a terrible short-lived live-action German-made tv series Conan (1998), where Conan was played by dull muscle-builder Ralph Moeller.
 Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different barbarian character; Kull the Conqueror (1997) and Solomon Kane (2009) and the animated Red Sonja, Queen of Plagues (2016).